rstacruz/responsive-modular-scale.css/README.md

 @import 'modularscale.css';
 ```

-To use it, use any of the provided `--font-size-#` declarations:
+To use it, use any of the provided `--font-size-#` custom property sets:

 ```css
 div {